 ‘Cover Girl’ A3818 Zenith El Primero

-Easy, breezy, and a total dime, Zenith’s ‘Cover Girl’ is named aptly.
-This ref.
-A3818 is about as niche as Zenith collecting gets, with the possible exception of the A3817.
-Yet somehow, even still today, Zenith collecting as a whole is still low-key.
-If you’re not the sort of person that reads Hairspring, the standard response to saying you collect Zenith is, ‘Didn’t they make televisions in the 90s?’
-No. They developed the most technically proficient automatic chronograph movement of the decade: still in use today, massively ahead of its time, and possibly the first of its kind.
+I’ll just say it, people who don’t appreciate vintage Zenith are philistines.
+Zenith were wildly experimental with case design and developed the most technically proficient automatic chronograph movement of the decade, still in use today.
+And yet, everyone still conflates them with 90s televisions.
 But don’t take it from me.
-So good was the 3019 PHC that in ’88 Rolex said, ‘Screw the Valjoux 72, we’ll have 350,000 of those, please’; It even humbled the coronet.
+So good was the 3019 PHC that in ’88 Rolex said, ‘Screw the Valjoux 72, we’ll have 350,000 of those, please’; It even got the largest nod possible from the coronet.
 But if the first-ever El Primero A386 is just too mainstream, here’s the answer to your prayers.

 Total production stopped at 1000 examples, as confirmed by Zenith SA.
 That makes this both one of the rarest and highly-collected Zeniths of all time.
 It holds joint first place with the comparably niche A3817 (tricolor dial in this case), also made in 1000 examples.
-For context, the A386 is estimated around 2500 examples.
+For context, the first El Primero, or as I like to call it the El Primero^2, A386 is estimated around 2500 examples.
 Phillips sold a Cover Girl at 17.7K USD in ’20 at Hong Kong, Christie’s at 12.5K (slightly worse condition) in ’21.
 But this isn’t the sort of chronograph that usually goes to auction anyway, great examples traded around 25-30K at the height of the last few years and today have settled around 20K (under without GF bracelet and over with it).
 It’s a not-totally-unattainable chronograph and one with much pedigree to covet.
 Rolex might’ve had to give it a makeover legally, but there was clearly no makeup needed.